-The Mahi Solar project area is comprised of all three types of ALISH lands (Prime, Unique, and Other Important Agricultural Land), and unclassified lands where gulches exist (Figure 8).
+The Mahi Solar project area is comprised of all three types of ALISH lands (Prime, Unique, and Other Important Agricultural Land), and unclassified lands where gulches exist (Figure 15).

-Figure 8 Agricultural Lands of Importance to the State of Hawai'i
+Figure 15 Agricultural Lands of Importance to the State of Hawai'i

-4.6 Important Agricultural Lands (IAL)
+5.6 Important Agricultural Lands (IAL)

 Important Agricultural Lands (IAL) refers to a State land use designation for a select class of farmland intended to be used in the long-term for active agricultural production.
 The IAL designation is a supplemental State land use classification for an exclusive sub-set of high-quality farmland within the State Land Use Agricultural District.
+While only a small part of the project is located on IAL, these acres are critical for the solar project to generate the amount of clean solar energy needed for the state to reach its clean energy and greenhouse gas mandates.
+Furthermore, the IAL portion is not currently used for agriculture at all.
+As explained in this agricultural plan, the Mahi solar project will actually increase the agricultural use of these IAL lands and improve the agriculture infrastructure to make them more productive in the future.